-- Ensure that the dance surface is kept clean. - It is the Organizer's responsibility to ensure that during the preliminaries for the Adult categories the compulsory music is changed for each heat so that all competitors have equal opportunity for improvising. - After the semi-final results have been announced for the category Adult 1 a break of at least 15 minutes should be provided so the finalists may change their costumes and music be prepared for the final. - Provide videotaping of the semi-final and final rounds for the Adult 1 category in order to check that the rules have been followed with regard to the mandatory change of costume and choreography.
+- 11.1 Ensure that the dance surface is kept clean. - 11.2 It is the Organizer's responsibility to ensure that during the preliminaries for the Adult categories the compulsory music is changed for each heat so that all competitors have equal opportunity for improvising. - 11.3 After the semi-final results have been announced for the age divisions Adult 1 and Adults 2 a break of at least 15 minutes should be provided so the finalists may change their costumes and music be prepared for the final.

+11.4 Provide videotaping of the semi-final and final rounds for the age divisions Adult 1 and Adults 2 category in order to check that the rules have been followed with regard to the mandatory change of costume and choreography.